-Spring was the time for our 28ers to shape up for Summer and enter our 8 week Summer Challenge.
-Thousands of 28ers took part and everyone was excited to not only feel great, but to also have the chance to win a holiday for four to Bali!
+Spring was the time for our 28ers to shape up for Summer and enter our 8-week fitness challenge.
+Thousands of 28ers took part and everyone was excited to not only feel great but to also have the chance to win a holiday for four to Bali!

 Summer is often the time of year where we let our hair down and loosen the reins on our diet, but hundreds of incredible 28ers kept their foot on the pedal and continued to make fantastic progress in the lead up to Christmas.
 There was plenty of blood, sweat and tears but also many kilos lost, smiles widened and goals achieved.